Phone-Metal/Awesome-Best-Blogs/README.md

 ## About :

 Don't waste time to find interesting web blogs or tutorials because this list is up for you, since people spend 22 percent internet time on blogs.
-Freely Fall In Love With Blogs With the aid of this exclusive list of best blogs & informative content Around The Globe.
+Freely Fall In Love With Blogs Or Don't With the aid of this exclusive list of best blogs & informative content Around The Internet.
 ## License :

 [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/FAQ/)